hmito/esj73web/home_en.md

     - Early registration discount is available until 17th Feb.
 2026, 13:00 (JST).
 - **Applications for presentations and sessions are now closed.**
     - After the deadline, we cannot accept presentation applications or modifications to submitted applications.
 - **The first day of the conference, 11th Mar., will begin in the afternoon.
-On that day, only oral presentations will be held, while various sessions are scheduled from March 12 onward.**
+On that day, only oral presentations will be held, while various sessions are scheduled from 12th Mar. onward.**
 - **We recommend booking your accommodation well in advance.**
     - For venue access information, please check the [Venue Page](/venue).